Summary of Significant Accounting Policies

 Basic earnings per share is computed by dividing the earnings attributable to common shares by the sum of the weighted average number of shares of common stock outstanding during the period and the weighted average number of stock-based awards that have vested but not yet been issued during the period.
 Diluted earnings per share reflects the potential dilution of securities that could share in the earnings.

 Cash and Cash Equivalents

 We sell the vast majority of our products to select, pre-approved customers using customary trade terms that allow for payment in the future.
-Customer trade receivables and miscellaneous receivables, net of allowances for current expected credit losses, customer credits and warranties are reported in accounts and notes receivable on a net basis.
+Customer trade receivables and miscellaneous receivables, net of allowances for doubtful accounts, customer credits and warranties are reported in accounts and notes receivable on a net basis.
 Cash flows from the collection of receivables are classified as operating cash flows on the Consolidated Statements of Cash Flows.

-U.S. inventories are valued at the lower of cost or market and cost is determined using the last-in, first-out ("LIFO") method of accounting.
-Non-U.S. inventories are valued at the lower of cost or net realizable value and cost is determined using the first-in, first-out ("FIFO") method of accounting.
-Additionally, inventory balances are adjusted for estimated obsolete or unmarketable inventory equal to the difference between the cost of inventory and its net realizable value or estimated market value, as applicable.
-See Note 10, Inventories, to the Consolidated Financial Statements for additional information.
+U.S. inventories are valued at the lower of cost or market, and cost is determined using the last-in, first-out ("LIFO") method of accounting.
+Non-U.S. inventories are valued at the lower of cost or net realizable value, and cost is determined using the first-in, first-out ("FIFO") method of accounting.

 Property Plant and Equipment